Estimated Expenses

 The tuition and fees estimates on the previous page are base tuition and fees for all students.
 Some classes and programs require additional special course and program fees.
 You can find additional information about those fees on the Office of Financial Aid website.

-Assistantships do not cover fees.
-Students who are receiving assistantships from their academic departments are responsible for paying fees themselves.
+Assistantships do not necessarily cover all fees, particularly course fees or differential tuition.
+Students who are receiving assistantships from their academic departments are responsible for paying some fees themselves.
+Please see your assistantship contract for more specific information.

 *The Immigration Services Fee

 This is a fee our office manages.
-From Fall 2023 onward, this fee will increase to $175 per semester, for a total of $350 between Fall 2023 & Spring 2024.
-This fee is charged to all F-1 and J-1 students for each semester they are enrolled, including summer if summer coursework/CR occurs.
-So if you enroll in anything during Fall, Spring, and Summer, you will be charged a total of $525.
+This fee is $175 per semester, for a total of $350 between Fall & Spring semesters.
+This fee is charged to all F-1 and J-1 students for each semester they are enrolled, including summer if summer registration/CR occurs.
+So if you register in anything at CSU during Fall, Spring, and Summer, you will be charged a total of $525.
 Learn more about this fee on our FAQ page.

 University Facility Fee $428 USD $570 USD